saultyevil/lines/README.md

 `atomix` uses the [ncurses](https://en.wikipedia.org/wiki/Ncurses) library to create a basic UI which is navigated using the keyboard.

-As of current `atomix` will only work on Linux, this is because it's beyond my level of sorcery and effort levels to write a CMake configuration file for it to compile on macOS, see this [StackOverflow post](https://stackoverflow.com/questions/56622042/clang-on-macos-fails-linking-lmenu-from-ncurses/56623033?noredirect=1#comment99833073_56623033) for an idea why.
+As of current `atomix` will, or should, work on both linux and macOS.
+For Linux, please use the most up-to-date development version of `libncurses5-dev` and `libncursesw5-dev`.
+On macOS, install the `ncurses` package in Homebrew (or your other favourite package manager).

 But, if you are on Linux, you can use CMake to build this program, usually as
 follows: